-- 1. Protect existing SAV beds from further losses due to degradation of water quality, physical destruction to the plants, or disruption to the local benthic environment; - 2.
+- 1. Protect existing SAV beds from further losses due to degradation of water quality, physical destruction to the plants, or disruption to the local benthic environment such as from coastal construction; - 2.
 Continue to promote state or regional water and habitat quality objectives that will result in restoration of SAV through natural re-vegetation; - 3.
 Continue to promote, develop, attain, and update as needed, state SAV restoration goals in terms of acreage, abundance, and species diversity, considering historical distribution records and estimates of potential habitat. - 4.
 Continue to promote SAV protection at local, state and federal levels and when unavoidable impacts to SAV occur from permitted coastal alterations or other unintended actions, agencies should implement compensatory mitigation for the functional and temporal impacts. - 5.
+Encourage monitoring and research to address management-oriented information gaps. - 6.
+Provide funding for pilot projects and other demonstration restoration areas.

-There are six key components to achieving the goal of this policy: 1) Assessment of historical, current and potential distribution and abundance of SAV; 2) Protection of existing SAV; 3) SAV Restoration and Enhancement; 4) Public Education and Involvement; 5) Research; and 6) Implementation.
+There are six key components to achieving the goal of this policy: 1) Assessment of historical, current and potential distribution and abundance of SAV; 2) Protection of existing SAV and associated habitat; 3) SAV restoration and enhancement; 4) Public education and involvement; 5) Research; and 6) Implementation through pilot demonstration areas.